Editions of the Histoire ancienne jusqu’à César

 b) Royal 20 D I

 The variants for the interpretive edition of Royal include readings from manuscripts of the first and second redactions.
 The second-redaction copies have been selected from Rochebouet (2016: 202) and Barbieri (2014: 823-832).
 According to Barbieri (2020), the entire manuscript tradition of the second redaction derives from Royal, which is the preserved archetype (see also his introduction to Prose 5).
 However, the other manuscripts are the result of a complex copying process, in which the (often faulty and imprecise) text of Royal has been collated with other manuscripts containing the sources of the second redaction of the Histoire ancienne.
 The testimony of the other second-redaction manuscripts therefore needs careful consideration when the objective is to clarify the text of Royal.
-The first-redaction manuscripts all belong to the abridged family and include thirteenth- and fourteenth-century copies from northern France and Italy.
+The first-redaction manuscripts principally belong to the abridged family and include thirteenth- and fourteenth-century copies from northern France and Italy.
 The content that Royal shares with the first redaction derives from an Italian witness of the abridged version, closely related to Florence, Biblioteca Riccardiana, 3982.

 The contents of a select group of these manuscripts are recorded in our Alignment tool.

 More information about all of the manuscripts can also be found in the database compiled by the Medieval Francophone Literary Culture Outside of France project.

 Links to full colour digitisations of a number of Histoire ancienne manuscripts are available here.

 7. Lemmatisation and Search Page

 The interpretive text has been lemmatised using a digital tool called Lemming, created by Marcus Husar and Stephen Doerr of the Dictionnaire étymologique de l’ancien français (DEAF).

 The information from lemmatisation is integrated into the edition’s search page, which enables users to search for lemmas or forms and filter the results using a number of different facets.
 The page also functions as an index of names.